-tates scientific publications search.
-The architecture of the system is distributed and includes several multi-agent platforms.
+system is distributed and includes several multi-agent platforms.
 Each platform represents an organizational community of users with similar research interests.
 Alternatively, virtual communities of cloned experts can be created to facilitate the search of the papers relevant to a specific topic.
-As said above, we cannot assign an expert to each novice, but we can assign to a novice user an agent which has access to the expert's knowledge, represented in other agents.
+As said above, we cannot assign an expert to each novice, but we can assign to a novice user an agent which has access to the knowledge of an expert, represented in other agents.
 Users interact with their personal agents which cooperate and produce a transfer of knowledge about relevant publications from experts to beginners.
-Agents in our system are based on Systems for Implicit Culture Support [3] that learn behavioral patterns by observing how publications are used, namely which papers users cite, download, etc. Agents use learnt patterns and exchange feedback to produce personal recommendations more effectively.
+Agents in our system are based on Systems for Implicit Culture Support [3] to learn behavioral patterns by observing how publications are used, namely which papers users cite, download, etc. Agents use learnt patterns and exchange feedback to produce personal recommendations more effectively.
 The system also provides an opportunity to share opinions and information contained in single bibliographies.
 It is possible to have an external information source, e.g. CiteSeer, to obtain citation graph and to download desired documents.

 Although personal internet assistant agents have been developed for more then ten years [6, 10], the idea of using agents to support search of scientific publications is relatively new (see e.g. [8, 12]).
 Unlike most currently developed systems we use implicit feedback, avoiding extra work of the users.
 The framework used for the recommendation creation is general, being able to recommend not only papers, but expert in the research area as well.
-The main contribution of this work is the architecture of the MAS and its application to publications search.
-The use of Implicit Culture as a component of the system is justified by a number of applications.

 The paper has the following structure.
-Section 2 motivates our approach by example.
+Section 2 motivates our approach by examples.
 In Section 3 we describe the general architecture of the system, whereas experimental results are presented in Section 4.
 We discuss related work in Section 5 and conclude in Section 6.